dspearson/azjure/README.md

 * Camellia
 * Standardize API to work with vectors of bytes (not bytearray as the Java byte is signed and we need to work with bytes from 0-255).
+* Separate initialization from encryption/decryption.
+Initialization can be expensive and doesn't have to be reperformed for every block.